 There are many conceptual limitations in understanding and accurately estimating farm productivity.
 However, our analysis of the literature indicates that organic farming yields are lower than conventional agriculture in the short term (2-3 years).
-Beyond this period, some studies show equal and even higher yields for some crops, particularly once the soil changes its form and structure after a few years of applying biological inputs. ^{36,37} The short-duration studies of natural farming indicate no statistically significant changes in yields for some crops.
-Still, they suggest increased yields for fruit and gram crops and lower yields for some cereals initially.
-38 Yield impacts in SRI are well documented, showcasing a statistically significant increase in yields for various paddy varieties through visibly larger root systems, a higher number of tillers, and longer panicles. ^{39,40} Resource-conserving practices like vermicomposting, agroforestry and contour farming have also improved crop yields.
-For vermicomposting, yield gains depend upon the quantity/quality of vermicompost and the combinations applied.
-41 Visible yield gains from intercropping occur when crops do not compete and component crops have varying growth periods.
-42
+Beyond this period, some studies show equal and even higher yields for some crops, particularly once the soil changes its form and structure after a few years of applying biological inputs.^{36,37} The short-duration studies of natural farming indicate no statistically significant changes in yields for some crops.
+Still, they suggest increased yields for fruit and gram crops and lower yields for some cereals initially.38 Yield impacts in SRI are well documented, showcasing a statistically significant increase in yields for various paddy varieties through visibly larger root systems, a higher number of tillers, and longer panicles.^{39,40} Resource-conserving practices like vermicomposting, yield gains depend upon the quantity/quality of vermicompost and the combinations applied.41 Visible yield gains from intercropping occur when crops do not compete and component crops have varying growth periods.42